ut-issl/s2e-documents/Specifications/Environment/Spec_HipparcosCatalogue_en.md

         + `HipparcosCatalogue.cpp` ，`HipparcosCatalogue.h`
             * Definitions and declarations of the class
         + `Init_HipCatalogue.cpp`
-            * Interface functions for the initizalization
+            * Interface functions for the initialization
         + `Environment.ini`
             * Parameters for initialization
         + `hip_main.csv`